-If you are interested in learning more about rhinoplasty and what the procedure involves, we would recommend you read our in-depth rhinoplasty information page that covers a lot of ground about virtually all aspects of the rhinoplasty surgery and the recovery period.
+If you are interested in learning more about rhinoplasty and what the procedure involves, we would recommend you read our in-depth rhinoplasty information page which covers a lot of ground about virtually all aspects of rhinoplasty surgery and the recovery period.
 In many cases, there are often questions from patients which may not have been addressed by our surgeons on our blog so we thought we would take the opportunity to answer more of your commonly asked questions with the intention of empowering our prospective patients with all the important details about the procedure and what it involves.

 Can rhinoplasty improve my side profile and by how much?

-If you are unhappy with the appearance of a dorsal hump on the bridge of your nose and may also have a degree of chain recession then a rhinoplasty is a very effective method to balance the facial proportions in the profile or side view.
+If you are unhappy with the appearance of a dorsal hump on the bridge of your nose and may also have a degree of chain recession then rhinoplasty is a very effective method to balance the facial proportions in the profile or side view.
 Some patients may have some submental fullness caused by excess deposits of fat and this can be effectively treated with submental liposuction using a MicroLipo technique.
 In cases of a receded chin, it may be beneficial to have chin implant surgery or chin filler for those who are not yet keen on having chin implants.
 If patients are happy with the appearance of their chin after chin filler, they can have the later insertion of a chin implant as a more permanent option.
-There are a number of different surgical techniques to reduce the dorsal hump leading to a natural looking appearance.
+There are a number of different surgical techniques to reduce the dorsal hump leading to a natural-looking appearance.
 When used in combination with chin filler chin implant surgery or submental liposuction the resulting improvement in the profile view can be natural looking and yet be a dramatic improvement on the preoperative appearance.

 Will a rhinoplasty give me a nose identical to my favourite celebrity?

 Our rhinoplasty surgeons universally agree that they will be unable to give you a nose identical to your favourite celebrity.
-Although your favourite celebrity may have all the features which you find desirable in the nose, our aim is to create the very best and most natural look for your facial structure and proportions which may not coincide with what you see in other peoples noses.
-If your surgeon where to simply perform a copy and paste type surgical procedure to mirror the appearance of your favourite celebrity, there is a very distinct possibility of creating a very different appearance and one which is out of balance with the rest of your facial features.
+Although your favourite celebrity may have all the features which you find desirable in the nose, our aim is to create the very best and most natural look for your facial structure and proportions which may not coincide with what you see in other people’s noses.
+If your surgeon were to simply perform a copy and paste type surgical procedure to mirror the appearance of your favourite celebrity, there is a very distinct possibility of creating a very different appearance and one which is out of balance with the rest of your facial features.

 Will rhinoplasty affect my ability to wear spectacles?

 Rhinoplasty surgery commonly involves surgical manoeuvres to the bridge of the nose such as dorsal hump reduction.
 It seems intuitive to think that this may then affect how your spectacles will sit on the bridge of the nose.
-In many other cases, your surgeon may use cartilage graft to augment or build up the bridge of the nose for those with a sunken bridge.
+In many other cases, your surgeon may use a cartilage graft to augment or build up the bridge of the nose for those with a sunken bridge.
 In many cases, rhinoplasty surgery may be focused on the tip of the nose with no changes made to the nasal bridge.

-Fortunately your optician is highly skilled in prescribing and fitting the correct size to spectacles and will be able to adjust existing spectacles to help them comfortably fit the shape of your new nose after rhinoplasty surgery.
-Many patients will take the opportunity to buy a completely new pair of spectacles often in the new style to show off their new nose.
-Patients who prefer to keep details off their rhinoplasty surgery a secret from others often remark to us that observers may commonly notice something is different about their face and link it with the new pair of spectacles rather than the new nose!.
+Fortunately, your optician is highly skilled in prescribing and fitting the correct size to spectacles and will be able to adjust existing spectacles to help them comfortably fit the shape of your new nose after rhinoplasty surgery.
+Many patients will take the opportunity to buy a completely new pair of spectacles often in a new style to show off their new nose.
+Patients who prefer to keep details of their rhinoplasty surgery a secret from others often remark to us that observers may commonly notice something is different about their face and link it with the new pair of spectacles rather than the new nose!.